-The trade payables remained stable at approximately RMB103.8 million and RMB102.4 million as at 31 December 2018 and 2019, respectively.
-The trade payables turnover days increased from 122 days as at 31 December 2018 to 138 days as at 31 December 2019.
+The trade payables increased by approximately 54.7% from approximately RMB102.4 million as at 31 December 2019 to approximately RMB158.3 million as at 31 December 2020.
+This increase was primarily due to increase in purchase of raw materials in November and December 2020 as the demands on our products increased sharply.
+The trade payables turnover days increased from 138 days as at 31 December 2019 to 144 days as at 31 December 2020.

-Bank and Other Loans
+Bank Loans

-The bank and other loans decreased from approximately RMB209.4 million as at 31 December 2018 to approximately RMB120.9 million as at 31 December 2019, primarily due to the Group used the Global Offering to repay the bank loans.
-As at 31 December 2019, bank and other loans in the amounts of approximately RMB120.9 million (2018: RMB 149.4 million) were pledged by property, plant and equipment, right-of-use assets and trade and bills receivables of the Group, the aggregate carrying amount of which such assets was approximately RMB179.7 million (2018: RMB140.2 million).
+The bank loans increased from approximately RMB120.9 million as at 31 December 2019 to approximately RMB160.0 million as at 31 December 2020, primarily due to general working capital needs as the automobile industry was recovering.
+As at 31 December 2020, bank loans were pledged by property, plant and equipment, right-of-use assets and bills receivables of the Group, the aggregate carrying amount of which was approximately RMB109.9 million (2019: RMB179.7 million).

-All bank and other loans as at 31 December 2019 and 31 December 2018 were denominated in RMB at fixed or floating interest rate.
-The following table sets forth the amount of indebtedness of the Group as at the date indicated:
+All bank loans as at 31 December 2020 and 31 December 2019 were denominated in RMB at fixed or floating interest rate and are repayable within 1 year.